-What is the Sinon Ruby laser?
+What is a Q-switch Ruby laser?

 What can be treated with the Ruby laser?